| Safe Haskell | None |

 per request, and this transform sits on the serve path's hot loop (see

 docs/architecture/performance.md).
-The rewrite honours the same gate as
+The rewrite gates the interpolated name:

 URL rewriting

-rewriteTarballUrls :: Text -> Value -> Value Source #
+rewriteVersion :: Text -> Value -> Value Source #

-Rewrite every version's dist.tarball to {base}/{pkg}/-/{file}, so the
+Rewrite one version object's dist.tarball to {prefix}/-/{file}, so the

 artifact is fetched back through this mount rather than directly from upstream.

-tarball URL's last path segment -- the artifact filename -- preserved verbatim so
+tarball URL's last path segment (the artifact filename), preserved verbatim so

 the bytes a client integrity-checks are unchanged.